DevSkillsHQ/transaction-management-backend-level-1/README.md

 # Account Management Backend - Level 1

-**Before getting started, please read [this guide](https://www.notion.so/Get-started-with-your-assignment-dade100d93054a6db1036ce294bdaeb6) with the instructions on how the DevSkills interview works, how to submit your solution, and how to get help.**
+**To get started, please read [this guide](https://www.notion.so/Get-started-with-your-assignment-dade100d93054a6db1036ce294bdaeb6)** with the instructions on how the DevSkills interview works, how to submit your solution, and how to get help.

 ### Time limit ⏳